 Each of these tactics is abusive to the buyer.
 If a dealer did any of these to you, CALL TODAY FOR HELP: (248) 208-8864.

 What to Do If Your Financing Falls Through

-If you have received a phone call telling you that your financing has fallen through, you may be a victim of a yo-yo financing scam or spot delivery.
-Your first job is to save any evidence you have of the transaction or the dealers attempts to yo-yo you back to the dealer.
+Victims of a yo-yo financing scam or spot delivery should save any evidence of the transaction or the dealers attempts to yo-yo you back to the dealer.
 Many dealers will destroy the evidence of the transaction, and if you leave your purchase documents in the car, they may be gone by morning, along with the car.
 Preserving evidence also means saving any emails, texts or voice messages.

 What Kind of Attorney Can Help Me?

 Most lemon law or car warranty law firms don't handle spot delivery cases.
 While dealerships may spot deliver a new vehicle, these cases require an attorney familiar with car dealer fraud or vehicle financing laws, not warranty issues.
 Lyngklip & Associates understands yo-yo financing scams like spot delivery and can help get you back on the road in a new car.